 Pet the Dog: Despite leaving HOMRA he still obviously cares for Anna to the point in the radio drama where he's willing to help her get unstuck.
 Granted, he can't help her because he's not physically strong enough to move the vending machines, but it's the thought that counts.
 Alas, Seri does not believe him one bit when he tells her he's helping a child out.

 Sanity Slippage: In flashbacks, he was very mellow but the more Misaki ignored him, the more jealous he became.
 Eventually, in the flashback of episode 10, he just snapped.
 It's to note that after this incident, whenever he speaks with Misaki, he sounds more insane.

-Tsundere: A rather strange example, but an example nontheless - he hides the fact that he really cares about Misaki and what he feels and thinks towards him through either a sadistic, cruel exterior (e.g. Episode 5) or a bored, easily irritated one (Drama CD, where he grumbles about Misaki being annoying several times).
-It is played for laughs in a radio drama towards Anna, in a non-romantic way.
+Tsundere: A rather strange example, but an example nonetheless - he hides the fact that he really cares about Misaki and what he feels and thinks towards him through either a sadistic, cruel exterior (e.g. Episode 5) or a bored, easily irritated one (Drama CD, where he grumbles about Misaki being annoying several times).
+It is played straight for laughs in a radio drama towards Anna, in a non-romantic way.

 The 1st King, the Silver King.
 Unchanging and immortal, it was he who designed the King system long ago.
 A vaguely sinister and very eccentric figure, he soon proves to not be quite who he seems.